Shawner1/NYC-Guide/README.md

-WELCOME TO PROJECT #2/ JTC: New York City Guide
+WELCOME!
+TO PROJECT #2/ JTC: "New York City Guide"
 ------------------------------------------------------------------
 GROUP MEMBERS:
 ------------------------------------------------------------------